-The purpose of this urgency ordinance is to establish a temporary moratorium on the cultivation of industrial hemp by "Established Agricultural Research Institutions," as defined by California Food and Agricultural Code Section 81000(c), and others, while County staff determines the impact of such unregulated cultivation and reasonable regulations to mitigate such impacts.
+The purpose of this urgency ordinance is to extend a temporary moratorium, previously established by Ordinance Number 739, on the cultivation of industrial hemp by "Established Agricultural Research Institutions," as defined by California Food and Agricultural Code Section 81000(c), and others, while County staff determines the impact of such unregulated cultivation and reasonable regulations to mitigate such impacts.
 This urgency ordinance is adopted pursuant to California Constitution Article 11, Section 7, Government Code sections 65800, et seq., particularly section 65858, and other applicable law.